-There is some technique involved in decorating an all black room.
-A room with all black walls can look really amazing or really bad.
-Here are some ideas when decorating a room with black walls.
+There is a certain technique involved in decorating an all black room.
+A room with all black walls can look really amazing or it can look equally bad.

-Adding a few pops of bold color to your all black room will make it.
+Adding a few pops of bold color to your all black room will make it pop.
 Rooms that are primarily black can feel depressing without some bright pops!.

 The red accents in the bathroom below gives this room the color it needed.
 If all black is a bit intimating, try a dark grey as shown below.
 Less scary and yet very effective.